Home

 Subscribe with Bloglines

-Kansas Speedway: Racing in the Heartland
+Racing in the Heartland

-#29 10/4/2009 Price Chopper 400 1:00 p.m.
-ABC
+#29 10/3/2010 Price Chopper 400 1:00 p.m.
+ESPN

 Latest Kansas City, Kansas, weather conditions and forecast

-On August 6th, 1997 Kansas City, Kansas was chosen as the site of the Kansas Speedway.
-International Speedway Corporation had been looking into building a track in this region since 1996.
-Construction of the track began in 1999 after bonds were sold to finance this project.
-Rusty Wallace, Bobby Labonte and Ken Shrader were at the Construction Celebration for the speedway located at the intersections of Interstates 70 and 435.
 Tickets for the 2001 racing season went on sale in August 2000 and in a week nearly 80 percent of the tickets were sold.
 Construction was finished in 2001 and the inaugural race was held on September 29, 2001, which was won by Jeff Gordon.

 There are really no bad seats in the house since the Kansas Speedway is built into a 'bowl' with the concession stands and restrooms at street level.
 Basically half the seats are below the concession stand level and half the seats are above.

-If you are planning on watching a race here, advice is to get there early on race day.
-There are many hotels close by and there is also camping near the track.
-Some of these accommodations even offer a shuttle bus to the track.
 Campers are allowed but tents are not.
 You are allowed to park for free at the Kansas Speedway but overnight parking is not allowed in the parking lots.
 All the lots open at 6 a.m. but the grandstand does not open until 8 a.m.

 Race Details

-Due to the fact that the Kansas speedway is relatively young, it hasn’t established itself yet.
-The capacity of this speedway is about 82,000.
-It may not be quite as big as some of the other speedways but it is well on its way to becoming one of the best.
-There are great views of the track and the concessions are super.
+It may not be quite as big as some of the other speedways, it has a capacity of about 82,000 seats, but it is well on its way to becoming one of the best.

-Recent Kansas 400 Winners
+Recent Price Chopper 400 Winners

 2009 Tony Stewart